eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - dodecahedron
 - icosahedron
 - truncated icosahedron (football)
+- geodesic spheres (level 1 to 10)

-Have a look at polyhedrons_screenprint.png (image of all the possibillities)
+Have a look at polyhedrons_screenprint.png

 # 2 versions
- - the first edition are macros. (you can enter the size of the part in a popup)
+ - the first edition are macros. (the resulting parts are fully scalable)
  - the second edition is a workbench with fully scalable parts just like in the part workbench

 <img src="workbench.png">